-When we transplant seedlings we prepare the ground much the same way as when we sow seeds.
+When you transplant seedlings, prepare the ground the same way you sow seeds.

-We plant the seedling about 15 centimeters (6 inches) apart.
-If we plant in rows we leave approximately 40 centimeters (16 inches)between rows.
+Plant the seedling about 15 centimeters (6 inches) apart.
+If we plant in rows, we leave approximately 40 centimeters (16 inches)between rows.

-Since I plant seeds in groups of 4-5 seeds I often have more than one seedling per pot.
+Because you plant seeds in groups of 4-5, you will often have more than one seedling per pot.

-I do however never separate out individual seedlings.
-I simply transplant the whole pot with seedlings and soil and let the seedling fight it out in the garden.
+Do not, however, separate individual seedlings.
+Transplant the whole pot with seedlings and soil and let the seedling fight it out in the garden.

 Parsley prefers a sunny position but will tolerate part shade.

-The parsley plant is quite sturdy when established and mainly wants water to develop.
+When established, the parsley plant is quite sturdy and just needs water to develop.

 Make sure you water regularly to avoid dry outs.
 And do water generously when you water.

-And did you know, parsley is a great companion plant for chives, carrots, chili, sweet peppers, peas and tomatoes.
+Did you know that parsley is a great companion plant for chives, carrots, chili, sweet peppers, peas, and tomatoes?

 Harvesting and preserving parsley

 Parsley is an excellent herb to freeze.
-Freezing will retain colors, taste and smells.
+Freezing will retain colors, tastes, and smells.

 I do not recommend drying parsley.
-Dried parsley loses its flavour and vibrant color.
+Dried parsley loses its flavor and vibrant color.